rishav1122/Audio-controlled-drone/README.md

 - Model consists of Conv2D layers, BatchNormalization, Dropout etc. used
 - Training accuracy 100%
 - Testing accuracy kept on fluctuating between 35% to 100%

+## User Interface

+**input.py**
+- Used for taking audio from user and converting it into.wav for

+**test.py**
+- Used to predict results from the trained *MLP* model
+- Result given back to user along with a histogram representing probabilities of various instructions

+**combined.py**
+- Result of merging *input.py* and *test.py*
+- Takes audio from user and prints result back to user